adrianvla/website-backdoor.js/README.md

 For educational purposes only

-### By Using / Downloading / Modifying this, you agree to [CC By Sa](https://creativecommons.org/licenses/by-sa/4.0/)
+### By Using / Downloading / Modifying this, you agree to [CC By Sa](https://creativecommons.org/licenses/by-sa/4.0/) (the HTMLtocanvas and firebase part of the code is licensed to google and to the htmltocanvas authors)